 2. Through your bank

-Most commercial banks in Nigeria offer T-Bill investments to their customers.
-You tell your relationship manager you want to invest, they handle the auction bidding, and the T-Bill sits in your bank's custody.
-Minimums vary by bank but are usually ₦100,000 to ₦500,000.
+Most commercial banks in Nigeria offer T-Bill investments or money-market products to customers.
+You tell your relationship manager you want to invest, they explain the current auction, and they confirm the minimum amount, expected net yield, fees, and maturity date.
+Minimums vary by institution and product.

 The convenience comes at a cost.
 Banks often take a small spread on the rate, meaning you get slightly less than the auction rate.
 But for many people, the ease is worth it.